Commentary on the Convention on Certain Conventional Weapons

 • the complexity of the treaty regime,

-• uncertainties about the relevance and effect of some protocols in light of the adoption of other instruments, and
+• uncertainties about the relevance and effect of some protocols in light of the adoption of other instruments (in particular, Anti-Personnel Mine Ban Convention and Convention on Cluster Munitions), and

 • scarcity of guidance on interpretation and implementation.

-CCW’s Implementation Support Unit (ISU) has been addressing some of these difficulties by producing a series of information notes and by commissioning a comprehensive Implementation Guide (drafted by Lauren Sanders, Penny Saultry and Rain Liivoja).
+CCW’s Implementation Support Unit (ISU) has been addressing some of these difficulties by producing a series of information notes and a comprehensive CCW Implementation Guide (the latter prepared by Lauren Sanders, Penny Saultry and Rain Liivoja).

-The guidance notes and the forthcoming Implementation Guide are not intended to provide detailed interpretative guidance on specific parts of the CCW regime.
-To address this gap, APILS is facilitating the drafting of a comprehensive article-by-article Commentary of the convention and its protocols.
+The guidance notes and the Implementation Guide are not intended to provide interpretative guidance on the CCW regime.
+To address this gap, we are producing a comprehensive article-by-article commentary of the convention and its protocols.

-In terms of its approach, structure and style, this publication would be similar to those on other arms control treaties published in the Oxford Commentaries on International Law series, which currently includes commentaries on the 1992 Chemical Weapons Convention, the 1997 Anti-Personnel Mine Ban Treaty, the 2008 Cluster Munitions Convention, the 2013 Arms Trade Treaty, and the 2017 Treaty on the Prohibition of Nuclear Weapons.
+In terms of its approach, structure and style, this commentary follows those of other arms control treaties published in the Oxford Commentaries on International Law series, which currently includes commentaries on the Chemical Weapons Convention, the Anti-Personnel Mine Ban Treaty, the Cluster Munitions Convention, the Arms Trade Treaty, and the Treaty on the Prohibition of Nuclear Weapons.
+Oxford University Press has expressed interest in the CCW commentary and will consider a full proposal once our contributor list is complete.

 • introductions to the convention and each of the protocols,